US Raffle Laws by State: Official Charitable Gaming Resources

 | Utah | Raffles prohibited.
 Considered gambling. |

 If your organization is in one of these states, do not run a raffle.
-Consider alternatives: auctions, donation campaigns, or sponsorships.
+Consider alternatives: silent auction software, donation campaigns, or sponsorships.

 States with online raffle restrictions